reflectoring/reflectoring.github.io/content/blog/2022/2022-07-03-getting-started-with-aws-step-functions.md

 authors: [pratikdas]
 title: "Getting Started with AWS Step Functions"
 categories: ["AWS"]
-date: 2022-07-24 00:00:00 +1100
+date: 2022-07-26 00:00:00 +1100
+modified: 2022-07-26 00:00:00 +1100
 excerpt: "AWS Step Functions is a serverless orchestration service by which we can combine AWS Lambda functions and other AWS services to build complex business applications.
 We can author the orchestration logic in a declarative style using a JSON-based format called the Amazon States Language(ASL).
-AWS Step functions also provides a Workflow Studio where we can define and run our workflows.
-In this article, we will introduce the concepts of AWS Step Functions and understand how it works with the help of some examples."
+AWS Step functions also provide a powerful graphical console where we can visualize our application’s workflow as a series of steps.
+In this article, we will introduce the concepts of AWS Step Functions and understand its working with the help of an example."
 image: images/stock/0117-queue-1200x628-branded.jpg
-url: getting-started-with-aws-step-functions
+url: getting-started-with-aws-step-functions-tutorial
 ---

 AWS Step Functions is a serverless orchestration service by which we can combine AWS Lambda functions and other AWS services to build complex business applications.